SciKit-Surgery/scikit-surgerytutorial01/doc/00_Introduction.rst

 - written an algorithm to track an ArUco tag in the live video and "attach" the rendered model to the feature.

-The tutorial makes use of the SNAPPY library scikit-surgeryvtk.
+The tutorial makes use of the SNAPPY library scikit-surgeryutils.
 The tutorial has been tested with Python 3.6 on Linux, Windows, and Mac. and Python 2.7 on Linux.

 Installation
 ~~~~~~~~~~~~
 Step 1:
 ::
-  pip install scikit-surgeryvtk
+  pip install scikit-surgeryutils

 Step 2: if you have git installed you can get the complete tutorial with;
 ::